MONEI

 Accept multiple payment methods

-PSPs let you accept a wide range of payment methods.
-A good PSP will support credit cards, debit cards, digital wallets, local payment methods, online banking, and more.
+A good PSP will support a wide range of payment methods including credit cards, debit cards, digital wallets, local payment methods, online banking, and more.
 You’ll reach more people and improve the customer experience when they can pay with Apple Pay, Google Pay, Click to Pay, PayPal, Bizum (local to Spain), and Multibanco (local to Portugal).

 💡 Do you also have a physical retail location?
 Accept Bizum payments (and more) from anywhere with the MONEI Pay app.